-Designed for children ages 4 - 6, Intro to Suzuki is both a parent education and musical enrichment course.
-This course, which serves as a prerequisite for Suzuki instruction at TMS, will answer any questions you have about becoming a Suzuki parent.
+Designed for children ages 4 - 6, Intro to Suzuki is both a parent education and musical enrichment program.
+This course, which serves as a prerequisite for Suzuki instruction at The Music Settlement, will answer any questions you have about becoming a Suzuki parent.

-Intro to Suzuki begins on Sunday, July 30th with a parent only session from 3:30 - 4:30 pm.
-The course meets Monday through Friday from 10:40 am - 12:30 pm and concludes with a final concert on Saturday, August 5th at 10 am.
+Intro to Suzuki begins on Sunday, July 28th with a parent only session from 3:30 - 4:30pm.
+The course meets Monday through Friday from 10:40 am - 12:30 pm and concludes with the final concert on Saturday, August 3rd at 10 am.

-Intro to Suzuki is available throughout the school year for ages 4 - 6, as well as privately for older students or those unable to meet during scheduled class times.
-Click here for more information about Intro to Suzuki during the school year, or contact Suzuki@TheMusicSettlement.org to request information about private sessions.
+Intro to Suzuki is also available privately for older students or those unable to meet during class times.
+For more information about private sessions, please contact Suzuki@TheMusicSettlement.org.

 Department Assistant, Suzuki; Instructor, Suzuki Piano

 Melanie Emig is a Suzuki piano instructor and music educator.
 Raised in a musical family, she realized at an early age that music was her life's passion.
 She began studying Suzuki piano at the age of three and continued on to study voice and flute.
 A graduate from the Oberlin Conservatory of Music ...
 Expand

 Melanie Emig is a Suzuki piano instructor and music educator.
 Raised in a musical family, she realized at an early age that music was her life's passion.
 She began studying Suzuki piano at the age of three and continued on to study voice and flute.